MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/recommended-settings-for-eop-and-office365-atp.md

 In PowerShell, you use the [New-SafeLinksPolicy](https://docs.microsoft.com/powershell/module/exchange/new-safelinkspolicy) and [Set-SafeLinksPolicy](https://docs.microsoft.com/powershell/module/exchange/set-safelinkspolicy) cmdlets for these settings.

+> [!NOTE]
-**Note**: As described earlier, there is no default Safe Links policy.
+> As described earlier, there is no default Safe Links policy.
 The values in the Default column are the default values in new Safe Links policies that you create.

 ****